openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 * `secret-github-app-scope-extra-repos`

-  If you don't want to completely disable the scoping of the token, but still wants some other repos available (as long you have installed the github app on it), then you can add an extra owner/repo here.
+  If you don't want to completely disable the scoping of the token, but still wants some other repos available (as long you have installed the GitHub app on it), then you can add an extra owner/repo here.

-  This let you able fetch remote url on github from extra private repositories in an organisation if you need it.
+  This let you able fetch remote url on GitHub from extra private repositories in an organisation if you need it.

   This only works when all the repos are added from the same installation IDs.